Difference between revisions of "Change in status during tribunal proceedings"

 The tribunal retains jurisdiction in the following circumstances:

-- Changes between s2, s3 and CTO following an application under any of those sections (R (M) v South Thames MHRT [1997] EWHC Admin 797M, AA v Cheshire and Wirral Partnership NHS Foundation Trust [2009] UKUT 195 (AAC)M).
+- Changes between s2, s3 and CTO following an application or reference under any of those sections.
+See:

 - Transfer from s3 detention to s7 guardianship (AD’A v Cornwall Partnership NHS Foundation Trust [2020] UKUT 110 (AAC)M).